- It is used to treat high potassium levels.

 For all uses of this drug:

-- If you have any of these health problems: Cancer that has spread to other parts of the body, multiple myeloma, overactive parathyroid gland, or sarcoidosis.
+- If your child has any of these health problems: Cancer that has spread to other parts of the body, multiple myeloma, overactive parathyroid gland, or sarcoidosis.

-- If you are taking any of these drugs: Magnesium hydroxide or sorbitol.
+- If your child is taking any of these drugs: Sorbitol or a laxative that has magnesium in it.

 - If your child is a newborn with bowel function that is not normal.